ErikMcClure/erikmcclure.github.io/content/blog/cpp-constructors-memory-and-lifetimes.md

 By using `std::move`, we *transfer ownership* of our unique_ptr to the function parameter.
 Now the `get()` function owns our integer pointer, so as long as we don't move it around again, it will go out of scope once `get()` returns, which will delete it.
 Our previous `unique_ptr` variable `p` is now empty, and when it goes out of scope, nothing happens, because it gave up ownership of the pointer it contained.
 This is how you can implement automatic memory management in C++ without needing to use a garbage collector, and Rust actually uses a more sophisticated version of this built into the compiler.

 Move semantics can get very complex and have a lot of rules surrounding how temporary values work, but we're not going to get into all that right now.
 I also haven't gone into the many different ways that constructors can be invoked, and how those constructors interact with the [different ways you can initialize objects](https://blog.tartanllama.xyz/initialization-is-bonkers/).
 Hopefully, however, you now have a grasp of what lifetimes are in C++, which is a good jumping off point for learning about more advanced concepts.

+---

+{{<sup>}}<a name="f1">[1]</a>{{</sup>}} Pedantic assembly-code analysts will remind us that the stack allocations usually happen exactly once, at the beginning of the function, and then are popped off at the very end of the function, but the standard technically doesn't even require a stack to exist in the first place, so we're really talking about pushing and popping off the abstract stack concept that the language uses, not what the actual compiled assembly code really does.

+{{<sup>}}<a name="f2">[2]</a>{{</sup>}} We're *dereferencing* the pointer here because we want to return the *value* of the pointer, not the pointer itself!
+If you tried to return the pointer itself from the function, it would point to freed memory and crash after the function returned.
+Trying to return pointers from functions is a common mistake, so be careful if you find yourself returning a pointer to something.
+It's better to use `unique_ptr` to manage lifetimes of pointers for you.